-As your personal nurse, Navi Concierge Nurses will give you all the tools you need to succeed.
+As your personal nurse, Navi Nurses will give you all the tools you need to succeed.
 A diagnosis of diabetes can be overwhelming and seem difficult to deal with.
 To help ease your mind and reduce some of your stress, we made a list of tips and advice to assist you in being prepared.

 Tip 1: Take Your Insulin And Stick To A Schedule

 Taking insulin at the regular times is the key to your success with diabetes.
 To remain healthy you must avoid blood sugars that are too high or too low.
 We recommend the following:

 - Give yourself the amount prescribed by your doctor.

 - Pay attention to your body and how you feel.
 If your blood sugar is crashing you will start to sweat, feel weak and light-headed.
 If it’s too high, you will feel grouchy, thirsty, and tired.